sadanand-singh/reckoning.dev/src/posts/2020/2020-01-19-2019-summary-to-2020/index.md

 **My Incomplete Tasks and Failures:**

-- Object detection for extremely imbalanced data and loose bounding boxes.
+- Object detection for extremely imbalanced data and loose bounding boxes
 - Generative models for breast mammogram data
 - A GUI for debugging of deep learning models on medical images
 - A markdown editor/preview app for OSX